tgvashworth/tree-watch/README.md

 # tree-watch

-Yet another file watcher.

-Write to stdout all matching files, and again when they change or when new files are added.
+Write path of all matching files to stdout, and again when they change or when new files are added.
+Yep, another file watcher.

 For example, if you have another tool that listens for files on stdin and does something with them: